CR7sewey/e-commerce-api-nodejs/README.md

 - [] set review properties equal to rating, title, comment
 - [] use await review.save()
 - [] send back 200

+#### Populate

+Basically when the module refrences another one we can use populate method to see infos about that reference!